About Us

 Chartered Physiotherapist (MSc, MCSP, MHCPC)

-I am an experienced Charted Physiotherapist with specialist training in Women’s health.
-My passion is helping people get back to doing what they love, without pain.
+I am an experienced Chartered Physiotherapist with specialist training in Women’s Health.
+My passion is helping people get back to doing what they love without pain.
 My sessions aim to find the root of your problem as well as checking the function of your muscles, joints and nerves.
 I look at the movements you are struggling with, how your body moves and what restricts it.
 I am particularly interested in pre and postnatal clients, and if there is an issue relating to the pelvic floor, then your assessment may include a check of your tummy muscles and an internal assessment to check your pelvic floor muscle function.

 A combination of psychology and yoga training have given me a fascination with the mind/body connection, and in particular it’s influence on healing and pain control.
 The change in human physical behaviour over millennia, and its relationship with health, excites the anthropologist in me, and I am keen to explore how changes in human movement habits over time have led to changes in our tissue health.
 I apply these themes to my physiotherapy practice and workshops to help people understand and treat the root of their physical problems.